pythonreactor/cpsc-449-assignment-1/README.md

-If you prefer not to auto-run the flask app in the Docker container, you can swap `command: poetry run python app.py` with `command: tail -f /dev/null` in the docker-compose.yml file and then run the following commands after you've built the containers:
+If you prefer not to auto-run the flask app in the Docker container, you can swap `command: poetry run python app.py` with `command: tail -f /dev/null` in the docker-compose.yml file and then run the following commands from inside the built app container:

 ```bash
 $ docker exec -it cpsc-449-1-app /bin/zsh